aparx/bukkit-gui/README.md

 # bukkit-gui
-The most sophisticated open-source inventory library for Bukkit.<br/>
+A very sophisticated open-source inventory library for Bukkit.<br/>
 This library is based on [bommons](https://github.com/aparx/bommons) - a Bukkit library for common utilities.

 ## Ideology